 Natural Areas Programs - Cumulative Participation per Capita

-- The Natural Areas Department continues to reach diverse audiences with a variety of engaging opportunities.
+• Natural Areas continues to look for ways to reach new and diverse audiences with a variety of engaging opportunities.

 Paved Trails - Cumulative Number of Visits